pinussilvestrus/dev-articles/articles/prototyping#07-04-2020.md

 * Think about variations
 * Keep the best

 You might not implement all stuff from your demo, although the user liked them a lot, due to technical or time limitations.
 That's okay, and you won't throw them away, keep them for coming releases.
 The prototyping phase shows you many aspects you didn't think about before.
 If there's one suitable solution, in the end, it was highly worth it.
+The demo will keep and acts as interactable guidance for the final implementation.

 For me, it was the first time dealing with prototyping and creating demos in a more extended period.
 It came out the field of [UX engineering](https://dev.to/emmabostian/ux-engineering-3hem) as something very valuable during the development cycle, especially when the problems got bigger with a higher amount of uncertainty.